nasa/fprime/docs/INSTALL.md

 ### fprime-util: command not found

-If the user is using a virtual environment and receives the command not found, the problem is likely caused by the environment not being sourced in a new terminal.
+If the user is using a virtual environment and receives the 'command not found', the problem is likely caused by the environment not being sourced in a new terminal.
 Make sure to source the environment before running:

 ```